 After three or four nights at different idyllic spots around Bora Bora, it’s time that we head back to base.
 Every time we head away, I ask myself ‘Why am I leaving?’
 The answer is hopeful: “It’s not goodbye.
 It’s till next time.”

-Join us in Tahiti or one of our other upcoming Flotillas!
+Join us in Tahiti or one of our upcoming Flotillas!
 You can find more info here